 Most neighborhoods in the township are in Planned districts, where the Zoning Commission and Trustees approved a layout as well as a density and lot configuration.
-The density within the regulations is 1.5 dwelling units per net developable acre.
+The density within the regulations is 1.5 dwelling units per net developable acre, although areas of the Comprehensive Plan may recommend a lower density.
 Some unbuildable features are subtracted to determine this developable acreage.
 Open space of 20% is required.
 The Comprehensive Plan is referenced to determine the lot size and there is no minimum lot width.